-Then reality set in.
-The more I got into it the more I realized we had neither the number of people, long spans of time, large budgets, or types of clients to become the next Mule, Clearleft, or Happy Cog.
-The final process is not exactly what I had initially envisioned, but it is exactly what we, our agency, needs.
+The more I got into it the more I realized I had neither the people, long timelines, large budgets, or types of clients to become the next Mule, Clearleft, or Happy Cog.
+The final process is not exactly what I had initially envisioned, but it is exactly what I needed.
 Getting there required me to take a hard look at the realities of our situation.
-In the end, our team at LABOV, the type of clients we work for, our other internal processes, and a host of other factors became what shaped the process, not what stood in the way of it happening.
+In the end the type of clients I work for, my other internal processes, and a host of other factors became what shaped the process, not what stood in the way of it happening.

-Obviously, Lauren and I are pretty proud of Clarity and I think there are a lot of people like us who can benefit from knowing what Clarity encompasses and how it works.
-In all my research for this project, I read very little about integrating modern development practices into companies without teams of web development specialists already in place.
-If I had to hazard a guess, I would say there are more of us out there learning as we tackle large projects than effortlessly gliding through another project with our team of highly specialized experts.
-We do not have the luxury of focusing on just one project, and “Web Developer” is probably just one of many hats we wear.
+Obviously, I’m pretty proud of Clarity and I think there are a lot of people who can benefit from knowing what Clarity encompasses and how it works.
+In all my research for this project, I read very little about developing modern development practices without teams of web development specialists already in place.
+If I had to hazard a guess, I would say there are more of us out there learning as we tackle large projects than effortlessly gliding through another project with our team of highly trained experts.

+I do not have the luxury of focusing on just one project, and “Web Developer” is probably just one of many hats I wear.
 With that in mind, I made the decision to do a series of posts that outline the entire Clarity process in detail.
-I want to show people like me that establishing, or modernizing your company’s web development process is possible.
+I want to show people like me that establishing, or modernizing your web development process is possible.

-In creating Clarity, I’ve learned that the sharing of what we’ve created is as essential as creating it.
+In creating Clarity, I’ve learned that the sharing of what I’ve created is as essential as creating it.
 I have a deep respect for the open web, web standards, and the general spirit of “share what you’ve learned” in the web development community.
 Jeffrey Zeldman, Eric Meyer, Mike Monteiro, Jeremy Kieth, Brad Frost, Chris Coyier, Karen McGrane, and Ethan Marcotte (just to name a few) have taught me everything I know.
 I certainly didn’t invent any of the concepts in Clarity.
 If they had not shared what they had learned, Clarity never would have happened.
 My hope in sharing what I’ve learned is that more of not in the mainstream of web development can establish our own processes and build better websites.